xamvvm/xamvvm/README.md

 - **Pure ViewModels - only requirement is parameterless constructor and `INotifyPropertyChanged` or `IBaseMessagable` implementation (when view model has to receive messages)**
 - **Fluent style extensions methods to write less code**
 - Helper classes with `INotifyPropertyChanged` implementation *(Fody `INotifyPropertyChanged` compatible)*:
-  - BaseModel for models (implements `INotifyPropertyChanged`)
+  - `BaseViewModel` for ViewModels.
+It implements `INotifyPropertyChanged`, `IBaseMessagable`) and has PageFactory property which returns `PF.Factory` instance.
-  - BaseViewModel for view models (implements `INotifyPropertyChanged`, `IBaseViewModel` (PageFactory helpers), `IBaseMessagable` (needed for PageFactory view model messaging support)
+  - `BaseModel` for Models.
+It implements `INotifyPropertyChanged`.
 - Every page has access to typed ViewModel instance which is automatically instantiated
 - Pages have override methods to respond / intercept navigation (eg. PageFactoryPushing, PageFactoryPushed, etc.)
-- Dependency free ICommand implementation for use with ViewModels
+- Dependency free ICommand implementation
 - PCL compatible with dependency free DLToolkit.PageFactory.Shared.dll for ViewModels

 ## NuGet